Izumi Sushi Castle Rock — What We Tried, Menu, and What to Know Before You Go

 When did Izumi Sushi Castle Rock open?

 Izumi Sushi opened with a friends-and-family invite night on Monday, May 11, 2026, then quietly soft-opened to the public the same week.
-The official grand opening is expected in 4–6 weeks (mid-June to early July 2026).
+As of late June 2026 it is still running as a soft open and has not yet held its official grand opening — a date has not been announced.

 Where is Izumi Sushi located in Castle Rock?